Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Dynamic Interpretation

 \begin{itemize} \item The system continues to operate under nontrivial or increasing structural load. \item Structural exposure becomes less heterogeneous or is engaged more regularly through change. \item Residual process variability contracts. \item The dependence between structural heaviness and residual difficulty weakens or at least does not intensify. \end{itemize}

-Under these conditions, the expected effort of change does not decrease, but the variance of effort does.
-The resulting motion in the burden--uncertainty plane is therefore directional rather than random:
+Under these conditions, the expected effort of change does not decrease, and the variance of effort does not increase; when at least one uncertainty-reducing condition is strict, the variance of effort decreases.
+The resulting motion in the burden--uncertainty plane is therefore directionally characterized rather than random:

 This is the formal meaning of stabilization without simplification.